ebunayo/Incubation/README.md

 Amount of $ involved in development process

 Experience of the individual and team submitting the application to manage the dApp after the development is done.

+#### Community Voting

+Selected dApp in step II above will go through community voting to allow for community to evaluate how resourceful the dApp will be to the ecosystem.
+This stage will involve:

+Sending messages to the dApp owner to put together a 60 seconds video to explain their project.

+Putting the explainer videos on social media for community members to view.

+Community voting

+#### Announcement

+Projects that qualified through community voting will be announced.

+#### Training/Development process

+This stage includes sourcing and training developers that will work on the dApp about the Hydro Lab development procedures and standards

+#### Beta testing

+dApps built are tested to check for bugs

+#### Product Launch

+dApp built are launched for public use